UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-04-27-module04-AI-robustness-adversarial22.md

 ---
 layout: post
 comments: true
-title: "Module 4: AI robustness - Advesarial"
+title: "Module 4: AI robustness- Benchmarking Adversarial Robustness for Image Classification"
 author: Lalit Bhagat, Vishnu Devarakonda
 date: 2021-06-05
 ---

-# Benchmarking Adversarial Robustness for Image Classification

-## Abstract

-Deep neural networks subject to adversarial examples has become one of the most significant research issues in deep learning.
+> Deep neural networks subject to adversarial examples has become one of the most significant research issues in deep learning.
 One of the most difficult aspects of benchmarking robustness is that its assessment is frequently prone to inaccuracy, resulting in robustness overestimation.
 The research on adversarial robustness is faced with the absolutes between attacks and defenses.
 Defensive methods proposed to prevent existing attacks became outdated as new attacks emerge.
 Therefore it's hard to truly understand the effects of these methods.
 In this paper, we investigate various thorough, rigorous, and coherent benchmarks for evaluating adversarial robustness on image classification tasks.

 <!--more-->
 {: class="table-of-content"}